Bhavye2003Developer/AstraCode/README.md

 - **React**: A JavaScript library for building user interfaces, enabling AstraCode to provide a dynamic and responsive user experience.
 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine, used for building scalable network applications.
 Node.js powers the backend of AstraCode, facilitating server-side operations.
 - **Parcel**: A fast, zero configuration web application bundler, and build tool, to optimize the development and build process.
+- **Docker**: Used to create separate user containers to isolate user code, ensuring security and reproducibility.

 ## Installation